Clarion angelfish: Distribution

 The Clarion angelfish has a very limited range in the Eastern Pacific Ocean, being largely restricted to the Revillagigedo Islands of Mexico.
 Vagrants have occasionally been reported from the southern tip of Baja California and the southeastern part of the Gulf of California, as well as Clipperton Island, a French territory.

 Habitat and biology

 The Clarion angelfish is found in rocky reefs at depths of up to 30 m.
 They are typically encountered as either solitary individuals or in shoals.
 It is a little studied species.

 Systematics

 The Clarion angelfish was first formally described in 1890 by the American ichthyologist Charles Henry Gilbert (1859-1928), with the type locality given as Clarion, Socorro and San Benedicto Islands in the Revillagigedo Islands, western Mexico.
 The specific name refers to Clarion Island.

 Utilisation

 The Clarion angelfish was formerly collected for the aquarium trade, but since the Revillagigedo Islands were declared a protected area collection has been illegal.
 It has, however, been bred in captivity and captive bred specimens have entered the trade.

-Earl Stannard Herald

-The American ichthyologist and television presenter Earl Stannard Herald (b.
-1914) died on 16 January 1973 of a heart attack while he was scuba diving while twitching this species.
-Two weeks earlier, on 2 January, other divers had reported seeing the Clarion angelfish at Cabo San Lucas.